chensoul/chensoul/README.md

 <br />

-I'm chensoul, a java developer.
+I'm chensoul, a Java developer based in China Wuhan.
 Love to learn and build things.
 I want to learn things and become a better person.
 I enjoy reading, thinking and writing in my leisure time.

 - 😄 Wechat: chenshu_eth